finos/rune-dsl/documentation/documentation.rst

 * **Consistency**.
 When a sub-process changes, all processes that use the sub-process benefit from that single change.
 * **Flexibility**.
 A model can represent any process by reusing existing sub-processes.
 There is no need to define each process explicitly: instead, we pick and choose from a set of pre-existing building blocks.

+Where widely adopted industry processes already exist, they should be reused and not redefined.
+Some examples include:

+* Mathematical functions.
+Functions such as sum, absolute, and average are widely understood, so do not need to be redefined in the model.
+* Reference data.
+The process of looking-up through reference data is usually provided by existing industry utilities and a model should look to re-use it but not re-implement it.
+* Quantitative finance.
+Many quantitative finance solutions, some open-source, already defines granular processes such as:

+  * computing a coupon schedule from a set of parameters
+  * adjusting dates given a holiday calendar

+This concept of combining and reusing small components is also consistent with a modular component approach to modelling.

 Function Specification
 ^^^^^^^^^^^^^^^^^^^^^^